 Here’s my case for giving disgruntled employees another shot: It’s often when we’re at our most frustrated that we innovate the most creative, forward-thinking solutions.

 Does that mean every negative employee is just on the cusp of some creative breakthrough?
 Of course not.
-But it does mean there’s some merit to sitting down with your employee and trying to find out why he or she feel frustrated—then challenging them to find a way to solve their own problem.
+But it does mean there’s some merit to sitting down with your employee and trying to find out why he or she feels frustrated—then challenging them to find a way to solve their own problem.

 This is sort of a put-up-or-shut up school of thought, perhaps, but I think there’s something to it.
 You find the way we run meetings to be inefficient?
 Propose a new way for us to collaborate together.
-You think the way we deliver our work to clients is flawed?
+Do you think the way we deliver our work to clients is flawed?
 Well, what’s a better way?
 You’re annoyed by constant technological limitations?
 Get with IT and find an alternate way of doing things.

 Your employees won’t always use their frustration as a springboard to innovation—but in some cases, they might.
 It might at least be worth giving them the chance before you terminate them.